Anne R. Keene

-Anne's work has appeared in publications such as the New York Times, the National WWII Museum and the General George C. Marshall Foundation, HISTORY A&E and Marine Corps and Navy Times.
-She has appeared on C-SPAN Books, PBS N.C.
+Anne's work has appeared in the New York Times, the National WWII Museum and the General George C. Marshall Foundation, HISTORY A&E and Marine Corps and Navy Times.
+She's appeared on C-SPAN Books, PBS N.C.
 Bookwatch, sports podcasts, and a FOX Nation documentary about Ted Williams, Joe DiMaggio and George H.W.
 Bush.
-She serves on the board of the Texas Library and Archives Foundation, supports the Texas Book Festival, swims for Longhorn Aquatics Masters at the University of Texas, and enjoys her communications work with several wellness-focused clients.
+Anne supports the Texas Book Festival, swims for Longhorn Aquatics Masters at the University of Texas, and enjoys her communications work with several wellness-focused clients.
 She is represented by Hornfischer Literary.